March 10, 2025Ask AI

-MCP is a protocol for integrating AI applications with external data and other services.
-It was created by Anthropic as a way for Claude to access resources on the desktop.
+MCP is a protocol for integrating AI applications with tools and external services.
+It was created by Anthropic as a way for Claude to access resources on the desktop, taking inspiration from LSP for editor extensions.

 MCP servers can be coded do almost anything, including network calls to other services.
-This has led to MCP being talked about as a foundation for building AI agents, even though its desktop-centric design is far from the Web protocols you might expect.
+This has led to MCP being talked about as a foundation for building AI agents, even though the original desktop-centric transport is far from the Web protocols you might expect.

-The following is a quick overview of MCP.
-For additional information, I recommend:
+What follows is very a quick overview of MCP.
+For deeper dives, I suggest:

 To make a tool call, the MCP client exchanges JSON-RPC messages with the MCP server.